cathook/vim-shrvim/Readme.md

 sdjfb8 user4 RO
 ```

-This file is optional because you can add/delete the user after starting the
+This file is optional because you can add/delete users dynamically after starting the
-server, it has an simple command-line ui.
+server, there is a simple command-line ui.

-**IMPORTANT:** Each user should have different identity.
+**IMPORTANT:** Each user should have a different identity.

-#### Start the server
+#### Starting the server

 ```
 server/src/shrvim_server.py <port> <user_list_file> <storage_file>
 ```

-Where ```<Storage_file>``` should contains the initial context of the shared
+Where ```<Storage_file>``` should contain the initial content of the shared
-file, and during editing, the server will stores the context of the latest
+file.
+Then during editing, the server will store the content of the latest
 version into it.
-If you do not want such the file, you can use /dev/null again.
+If you do not want such file, you can use /dev/null as again.

 After this, you will see a command-line ui.